Upwork Stock: Is It a Good Buy Right Now?

 What Is Upwork?

 Upwork is a digital, freelance-focused jobs platform on which clients and workers can connect about specific individual projects.
-Small businesses can find a graphic designer, freelance writers can find new clients, and so on.
-The site’s supported skill sets range from computer programming to e-commerce development, writing, user experience, social media management, search engine optimization and more.
+Small businesses and Fortune 100 firms alike can find a freelancer with any of over 10,000 skills, including web design, computer programming, e-commerce development, writing, user experience, finance, customer support, social media management, search engine optimization and more.

 How Does It Work?

-On Upwork, clients can post their jobs and immediately begin receiving applications from qualified freelancers.
+On Upwork, clients can post their jobs and immediately begin receiving proposals from qualified freelancers.
 Clients will see freelancer ratings, workload level and earnings.

 For their part, freelancers have a chance to review the assignment’s scope and potential earnings.
-Once a client makes an offer and a freelancer accepts it, the client can place the payment in escrow on the site.
-Upwork pays freelancers every week via secure methods such as direct bank transfers or PayPal.
+Once a client and freelancer agree to the terms of their contract, the client can place the payment in escrow on the site.

-Once the client makes an offer and the freelancer accepts, Upwork automatically generates a project hub for the job.
+Once the client and the freelancer commit, Upwork automatically generates a workspace for the job.
 There’s a Files & Links section for file sharing and the main module with several tabs — Milestones & Payments, Messages & Files, Terms & Settings and Feedback.
-Clients also have a button for Pay Now, Give Bonus, and Cancel Contract.
+Clients also have a button for Pay Now, Give Bonus and Cancel Contract.

 How Much Is Upwork Worth?

-As of July 23, Upwork’s share price is $55.73, giving the company a current market capitalization of about $7.03 billion.
+As of Nov.
+15, Upwork’s share price is $45.87, giving the company a current market capitalization of about $5.855 billion.
+The company’s net worth, calculated by subtracting its liabilities from its assets, is $299.31 million.

 A Volatile Year for Upwork Stock